elixir-europe-training/ELIXIR-TrP-LessonTemplateInstructions-MkDocs/docs/chapters/chapter_02.md

 ```

 ### Removing the banner
-When the trainig material is no longer under active devlopment, remove the banner at the top by removing the following section of the `main.html`file located in the `overrides` folder:
+When the training material is no longer under active devlopment, remove the banner at the top by removing the following section of the `main.html`file located in the `overrides` folder:

 ```html
 {% block announce %}